 "The membership said they were not going to buy this.
 I hope Bell Helicopter listens," Tom Wells, chairman of Local 218 told the Fort Worth, Texas, Star-Telegram Monday.

-cost-of-living adjustments included a total wage increase of 18.7 percent over the life of the contract.
+Union members voted 1,177 to 680 to reject the contract that with cost-of-living adjustments included a total wage increase of 18.7 percent over the life of the contract.

 The contact also included a $4,500 cash bonus an 11.7 percent increase in monthly pension benefits for new retirees.